 This article contains historical language and content that some may consider offensive, such as language used to refer to racial, ethnic and cultural groups.
 Please see our historical language advisory for more information.

-Many individuals do genealogical research to determine whether they have an Aboriginal branch in their family tree.
+Many individuals do genealogical research to determine whether they have an Indigenous branch in their family tree.
 For some, this is simply to confirm or disprove a family story.
-For others, the research is connected to self-identity, empowerment, possible registration in Aboriginal organizations or funding connected to self-identification.
+For others, the research is connected to self-identity, empowerment, possible registration in Indigenous organizations or funding connected to self-identification.

-Library and Archives Canada (LAC) cannot make any determination about whether you are Aboriginal, but our documents can assist in your research.
+Library and Archives Canada (LAC) cannot make any determination about whether you are Indigenous, but our documents can assist in your research.

 Sadly, sometimes, our family stories are just that—stories.
 Likewise, family photographs may lead us to make false assumptions.
 Are we seeing something that is not really there?

 You might find the answer in census returns.